alexKleider/Club_Utilities/README.rst

 - google.csv (imported from the clubs gmail account)

-    This (contacts.csv) file can be imported from the Cub's Gmail account and used to compare with the Club data base (Data/memlist.csv) using the 'compare_gmail' sub-command.
+    This (contacts.csv) file can be imported from the Cub's Gmail account.
+    It is used to check for data integrity by the 'ck_data' sub-command.

 - receipts<year>.txt